 The 2016 MOA called for the establishment of a working group comprised of UAC subject matter experts from both departments to address operational matters for inclusion in a Joint Concept of Operations (JCO).
 The working group from HHS included ORR staff from a diverse group of backgrounds including supervisory program operations staff; field components; grantee oversight; monitoring and compliance; and policy and procedures.
-The working group met on several occasions in late 2016 and concluded that a JCO outlining the responsibilities of DHS and HHS in the overlapping operations concerning processing, care (services), and transportation of UAC, would fulfill each responsibility required under Paragraph 4A of the 2016 MOA.
+The working group from DHS included representatives from the Office of Policy, Strategy, and Plans, Office of General Counsel, Office of Privacy, Office of Civil Rights and Civil Liberties, CBP, ICE, U.S. Citizenship and Immigration Services (USCIS), USCIS Ombudman's Office, U.S. Coast Guard (USCG), and Federal Emergency Management Agency (FEMA).
+The working group met on several occasions in late 2016 and concluded that a JCO outlining the responsibilities of DHS and HHS in the overlapping operations concerning processing, care and services, and transportation of UAC, would fulfill each responsibility required under Paragraph 4A of the 2016 MOA.
 The co-chairs of the working group left open the possibility of further collaboration on additional overlapping topic areas for inclusion in the JCO outline once the initial draft is published in order to further document joint efforts between the agencies or address operational issues in a cooperative manner.